Click to go to Digital Deli Too Home Page blank head

 Background

-Science Fiction and Fantasy dramas over Radio never really seemed to catch on in the United States as they had in Canada and Great Britain during the Golden Age of Radio.
+Science Fiction and Fantasy dramas over Radio never really seemed to catch on in the United States quite as they had in Canada and Great Britain during the Golden Age of Radio.
 There were isolated successes in the genre in America as early as the late 1930s.
 While juvenile science fiction and fantasy adventures were an important presence in the 1930s and 1940s, these genre remained relegated to a predominantly juvenile audience.
 Individual episodes of the genre occasionally found their way into many popular radio drama 'experiments' of the era, such as Columbia Workshop, the later CBS Radio Workshop, and the works of Arch Oboler.
 Far and away the most important experimental Radio drama writer of the era was Norman Corwin.
 Wyllis Cooper also made a name for himself throughout the era as a fantasy writer equally versatile with horror, westerns, comedy and psychological drama.

 These were the writers that young Ray Bradbury would have heard while growing up in Illinois, Arizona, and Southern California.
 Indeed, by the time Ray Bradbury was in his mid-20s his own fantastic short stories began finding their way into Radio.
 Though apparently reticent to cite his own Radio drama influences during the era, he does cite the comedy team of Burns and Allen as a major influence from the era; certainly an inspiration to move forward with his own writing.